-Description: The medal is gold in color and depicts a bust of the Statue of Liberty on the obverse.
+Description: The medal is gold in color and commemorates the restoration of the Statue of Liberty by depicting a bust of the Statue of Liberty on the obverse.
 The reverse has a space for the name and date of the recipient to be engraved.
-The medal is suspended from a gold ribbon and may be worn at any SAR event.
+The medal is suspended from a gold ribbon.